mattfbacon/qake/README.md

 Licensed under the GPL v3.0.

-This is my project in C++ so don’t judge too harshly :)
+This is my first project in C++ so don’t judge too harshly :)

 ## Building